metetrkn/CalcMaster/README.md

 After entering the first number, you can choose an operation by entering the corresponding number and pressing Enter.

 1. Addition 2.
 Subtraction 3.
 Multiplication
-4. Division 5.
-Root Extraction 6.
-Exponentiation
+4. Division 0.
-7. Modulus 0.
 To exit

 3. **Enter the Second Number:**